RasoulNajafi/Cohesive-interface-element/README.md

 # Cohesive-interface-element
 - Python code to generate zero thickness cohesive interface elements (COH2D4) among S3 shell elements in Abaqus

-- This code generates cohesive elements in three different zones separately, which  are cohesive elements inside the inclusions, inside the matrix and in the ITZ (interfacial transition zone)
+- This code generates cohesive elements in three different zones separately, which  are cohesive elements inside the inclusions, inside the matrix and in the ITZ (interfacial transition zone) zone

 -  It is possible to simulate the fracture and crack propagation in these zones w.r.t the defined cohesive properties